cuzperf/cplib_back/README.md

 > InProgress

-C++17 template for competitive programming contest, which contains numerous math algorithms.
+C++17 single-thread template for competitive programming contest, which contains numerous math algorithms.

 - Aims: build a stable, fast, easy-to-read C++ template (the more you use it, the more reliable it is)
 - Build: using [standalone_gn](https://agora-adc-artifacts.oss-accelerate.aliyuncs.com/standalone_gn_latest.zip) which based on [gn](https://gn.googlesource.com/gn/) and [ninja](https://ninja-build.org/)